Why "Contemporary Classical Composer?"

 I feel much more "at ease" when I am writing music per se, as opposed to when I have to create some sort of new sound.
 I'm not implying that a musical work of art employing its own set of rules cannot come from compositions that incorporate a predominance of extended techniques.
 Nor am I implying that compositions emphasizing extended techniques are lacking in any special interest.
 I'm simply stating that personally I feel much more challenged and inspired by the prospects of creating new music than by the prospects of creating new sound.

 I hope that I am not giving a distinct impression that I advocate any kind of conservatism whatsoever; I respectively do not advocate conservative music.
 On the other hand, I do not advocate or feel attracted to the extremist avant grade either.

-I am more interested in and care more about expressing solely my own heartfelt feelings rather than trying to express what my mind dreams of.
-I do not want to be a composer that lives in the past or the future.
+I am more interested in and care more about expressing solely my own heartfelt feelings rather than anything else.

-If someone were to ask me "Why exactly do you compose music and what exactly are you trying to accomplish?"
-My reply would have to be that I write music because I love to, and the only thing I am trying to accomplish is not to waste or squander this time, this opportunity I have been given to create new contemporary classical art music inspired by my own heart living in this time called today.
+If someone were to ask me, "Why exactly do you compose music and what exactly are you trying to accomplish?"
+My reply would have to be that I write music because I love to, and the only thing I am trying to accomplish is not to waste or squander this time, this opportunity I have been given to create new contemporary classical art music inspired by my own heart living in this incredible place called today.